 The hike and road access have recently been upgraded with new toilet blocks, a shelter, boot disinfectant station and boardwalks added.
 So, a lot less mud!

-Just a warning: if you intend to venture down to the rock platform, it’s not recommended or safe, as the waves are unpredictable and the rocks are crumbly.
+Warning: if you intend to venture down to the rock platform, it’s not recommended or safe, as the waves are unpredictable and the rocks are crumbly.
 This surf break is for experienced, big wave surfers only!

 - First aid kit including snake bandages in warmer months